 Institute for Biophysical Chemistry primarily pursues basic research.
 Here, the researchers follow up on fundamental new ideas.
-This "uninhibited" research, excellent working conditions, and outstanding international reputation are the reasons of attraction for both students and renowned researchers from all over the world.
+This "uninhibited" research, excellent working conditions, and outstanding international reputation are the reasons why the institute has become a center of attraction for both students and renowned researchers from all over the world.

 The new findings gained from such scientific research have paved the way for many pioneering applications.
-For example, the chemical compound Miltefosine, which was synthesized here, turned out to be a cure for the tropical disvisceral leishmaniasis - also known as kalar azar.
-If left untreated, this disease almost always leads to death within two years.
-The World Health Organization hopes to use this medicine to control leishmaniasis in the long-term and to finally defeat it.
+For example, the chemical compound Miltefosine, which was synthesized here, turned out to be a cure for the tropical disease visceral leishmaniasis - also known as kalar azar.
+If left untreated, this disease almost always leads to death within medicine to control leishmaniasis in the long-term and to finally defeat it.